Aviation

 UAIA 2024 Update

-The 2024 Universal Access in Aviation will take place at Embassy Suites, Downtown Pioneer Square, Seattle, WA, on Sept.
+The 2024 Universal Access in Aviation took place at Embassy Suites, Downtown Pioneer Square, Seattle, WA, on Sept.
 24-26, co-hosted by the Port of Seattle and Alaska Airlines.
-The ODO Airline Symposium is set for Tues., Sept.
+The ODO Airline Symposium was set for Tues., Sept.
 24, from 10am to 3pm, at Alaska Airlines’ newest corporate office, “The Hub.”
-For the first time ever, we will also host an Airport ADA Workshop on Tues., Sept.
+For the first time ever, we hosted an Airport ADA Workshop on Tues., Sept.
 24, from 1pm to 4:30pm, at the conference hotel.
-Open to all UAIA delegates from airports, this pre-conference event will focus on the unique challenges and responsibilities of ADA Coordinators in the airport setting and foster the exchange of best practice solutions.
-That evening we will all come together to mingle and network at the UAIA Welcome Party, kicking off at 5:30 pm at Embassy Suites.
+It was open to all UAIA delegates from airports.
+This pre-conference event focused on the unique challenges and responsibilities of ADA Coordinators in the airport setting and fostered the exchange of best practice solutions.
+That evening we all came together to mingle and network at the UAIA Welcome Party, kicking off at 5:30 pm at Embassy Suites.
 Registration and Sponsorship Opportunities

 MEM Terminal Modernization and Seismic Program (TMSP)